YanKlInnomme/FoundryVTT-k4lt/README.md

  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.0.0.1
+ * Updated several English labels to match the official KULT: Divinity Lost terminology ("Relations" instead of "Relationships")

 ## Version 6.0.0.0
  * Transition to Foundry VTT version 14:
-    - Complete overhaul of the JavaScript architecture (ES Modules, ApplicationV2, HandlebarsApplicationMixin, etc.).
+    - Complete overhaul of the JavaScript architecture (ES Modules, ApplicationV2, HandlebarsApplicationMixin, etc.)
-    - Complete rewrite and reorganization of the code to improve maintainability and facilitate future developments.
+    - Complete rewrite and reorganization of the code to improve maintainability and facilitate future developments
     - Complete redesign of the PC, NPC and item sheets (Moves, Advantages, Disadvantages, Abilities, etc.) with support for Foundry VTT's light and dark themes.
-    - Addition of new item types: Weapons, Armors, Relationships and Dramatic Hooks.
+    - Addition of new item types: Weapons, Armors, Relationships and Dramatic Hooks
-    - Various improvements, notably in terms of token management and automation, as well as the display of results in the chat.
+    - Various improvements, notably in terms of token management and automation, as well as the display of results in the chat
-    - Implementation of a combat selector allowing to precisely choose the Weapon and attack used when performing the *Engage in Combat* action.
+    - Implementation of a combat selector allowing to precisely choose the Weapon and attack used when performing the *Engage in Combat* action
-    - Addition of a tracker for the GM to view each Player Character's Hold and quickly access their sheets.
+    - Addition of a tracker for the GM to view each Player Character's Hold and quickly access their sheets
-    - Equipment management, including support for equipped Weapons and Armor, as well as weapon reloading.
+    - Equipment management, including support for equipped Weapons and Armor, as well as weapon reloading
-    - Fixed Conditions so they are automatically taken into account for Stability when applicable.
+    - Fixed Conditions so they are automatically taken into account for Stability when applicable
-    - Complete implementation of the KULT: Divinity Lost progression system, including the states of consciousness Sleeper, Aware, Enlightened and Awakened.
+    - Complete implementation of the KULT: Divinity Lost progression system, including the states of consciousness Sleeper, Aware, Enlightened and Awakened
-    - Separate Player Character sheet views for players and GMs, including differences in editing permissions and information visibility (Hold, Relationships, Dramatic Hooks, etc.).
+    - Separate Player Character sheet views for players and GMs, including differences in editing permissions and information visibility (Hold, Relationships, Dramatic Hooks, etc.)
-    - Automatic saving of the scroll position in the sheet tabs.
+    - Automatic saving of the scroll position in the sheet tabs
-    - Complete overhaul of the system's internationalization to support the numerous changes introduced in this release.
+    - Complete overhaul of the system's internationalization to support the numerous changes introduced in this release

 ## Version 5.0.2.2
  * Removed redundant variables in en.json file
  * Added two new macros:
-    - `Quick Token Setup for PCs`: Automatically configures player tokens with vision, name display, and actor linkage settings.
+    - `Quick Token Setup for PCs`: Automatically configures player tokens with vision, name display, and actor linkage settings
-    - `Regenerate All Scene Thumbnails`: Regenerates thumbnails for all scenes in the world.
+    - `Regenerate All Scene Thumbnails`: Regenerates thumbnails for all scenes in the world

 ## Version 5.0.2.1
  * Minor corrections in the CSS file